blastjarna/blastjarna/README.md

 - 👋 Hi, I’m @blastjarna
 - 👀 I’m interested in learning more
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Pandas, Git and much more
 - 💞️ I’m looking to collaborate on the faults in my code
-- 📫 How to reach me ...
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have loads of houseplants